efisgin/Trade-Similarity-Dataset/README.md

 euc_similarity: 1- Euclidean Distance
 ```

-All data is from [UNComtrade](https://comtradeplus.un.org/).
+All data is from [UN Comtrade](https://comtradeplus.un.org/).

 Our dataset comprises of countries included in the [World Input-Output Database](https://www.rug.nl/ggdc/valuechain/wiod/?lang=en), which includes 43 countries.
 We have chosen to additionally include Vietnam in our dataset.
+The dataset spans from 1962 to 2023 for each country pair, in accordance with the data availability from UN Comtrade.
+Data for 2024 will be updated shortly.

 [Reporters](https://comtradeapi.un.org/files/v1/app/reference/Reporters.json) documentation is available for the full list of ISO 3166-1 alpha-3 codes available in UNComtrade, and their respective country names.
 Please note, as the closest approximation possible to Taiwan's trade values, we have used S19, "Other Asia, not elsewhere specified".